tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ### 8.5 Implementation and the Validation Data (normative)

-To be compliant with the BDQ standard, an `Implementation` of a Test MUST fulfill all of the REQUIRED elements of this section.
+To be compliant with the BDQ standard, an implementation of a Test MUST fulfill all of the REQUIRED elements of this section.

-`Implementations` MUST produce structured `Response` values with a `Response.status`, `Response.result` and `Response.comment`.
+Implementations MUST produce structured `Response` values with a `Response.status`, `Response.result` and `Response.comment`.

-`Implementations` SHOULD provide support for each `Parameter` value specified in the example data.
+Implementations SHOULD provide support for each `Parameter` value specified in the example data.

 Human readable `Data Quality Reports` for Quality Control MAY take any appropriate form, they MAY aggregate `Response` values and comments, they MAY present results organized by Test, or by data record, or by frequency of problem, or any other form suitable for presentation. `Data Quality Reports` for Quality Control SHOULD allow users to access individual `Response.status`, `Response.result`, and `Response.comment` results.